derekasola/Derekasola.github.io/essays/javaScriptEssay.md

 Conclusion:
 ---
-In conclusion, I would have to say I love JavaScript because it’s a new skill to add to my portfolio and it’s not a huge learning curve over some of the lower level languages.
-I have plans to make many different apps and software over the course of my career and knowing JavaScript will only make me a better software developer in the long run.
+In conclusion, I would have to say I love JavaScript because it’s a new skill to add to my portfolio and it’s not a huge learning curve compared to some of the lower level languages.
+I have plans to make many different apps and software over the course of my career and knowing JavaScript will be another tool in my belt to make me a better software developer in the long run.